 Managers and supervisors must ensure they and their staff understand and adhere to this policy.
 If a person approaches them with a complaint, they should take appropriate steps to resolve it.
-If this is not possible or is inappropriate, then the Human Resources Officer should be informed.
+If this is not possible or is inappropriate, then the Human Resources Department should be informed.

 Each employee must adhere to this policy and should be aware that they can be held legally responsible for their unlawful acts.
 Employees who aid, abet or encourage other persons to harass, bully or unlawfully discriminate can also be held legally liable.

 Procedural Fairness is the procedural requirement to ensure that a standard of fairness is applied in the investigation and adjudication of a dispute at AC.
 This involves: